Alpha Hormones logo

 While not FDA-approved for men, Bremelanotide’s mechanism of action is not sex-specific.
 Some clinicians discuss off-label use for men in select cases, always with informed consent and medical oversight.

-✨ Interested in learning more about Bremelanotide (Vyleesi®)?
+Interested in Bremelanotide (Vyleesi®)?

-Bremelanotide (Vyleesi®) is FDA-approved only for premenopausal women with HSDD.
-Any other uses discussed are considered off-label.
-This page is for educational purposes only and does not constitute medical advice.
-Results vary, and no outcomes are guaranteed.
+Bremelanotide (Vyleesi®) is FDA-approved only for premenopausal women diagnosed with hypoactive sexual desire disorder (HSDD).
+All other uses are considered off-label.
+The information provided is for educational purposes only and is not a substitute for professional medical advice.
+Individual responses vary, and no outcomes are guaranteed.
+All treatment decisions should be made in consultation with a licensed healthcare provider following a personalized evaluation.